Derwenthorpe: Controversy

 A number of objections to the development were raised based on environmental and wildlife concerns.
 However most of these concerns were determined to be unfounded in an expert report which was commissioned by JRHT.
 Local residents submitted a petition in opposition to the development and, as a result, a public inquiry was conducted.
 Ultimately, the development was referred to the Communities and Local Government department for approval but the development was given the go-ahead in May 2007.
 Work on the first phase and infrastructure began in late 2010.

 Transport

 Between 1913 and 1926 Osbaldwick was served by a station on the Derwent Valley Light Railway.
 This line remained open to freight until 1981 but has now been completely dismantled.
 Sustrans National Cycle Route 66 now runs on the former track bed which bisects the Derwenthorpe site.

 The site is currently served by the Number 6 bus service which runs between the University of York and Clifton Moor but there are plans to create a new route featuring new zero-emission electric buses in future.

-The number 25 by Transdev runs directly through the estate.
+The number 25 by Transdev runs directly onto the estate.
 This runs from Derwenthorpe to Fulford under the York & Country branding.